byjpr/MapRewire/README.md

 ### TL;DR; Syntax

 1. Main Syntax: `left<~>right` (`content<~>transformation`).
-Left value is the map that holds the data and keys you'd like to update, Right value is an Elixir List that contains a string for each of the keys that you'd like to update.
+Left value is the map that holds the data and keys you would like to update, Right value is an Elixir List that contains a string for each of the keys that you would like to update.
 2. Transformation Syntax: `left=>right` (`from=>to`).
 Left is the original key, right is the new key.

 ## Getting started